 “A library is not a luxury but one of the necessities of life,” — Henry Ward Beecher

-Henry Ward Beecher was the 19th century’s version of a rock star.
-He was a pastor, an author and an outspoken abolitionist with an enormous following.
+Henry Ward Beecher (1813-1887) was a pastor, an author, a library advocate, and a vocal abolitionist with an enormous nationwide following in the late 19th century.
 (He was also the brother of Harriet Beecher Stowe, author of Uncle Tom’s Cabin.)
 Read about him here: britannica.com.
 Books by Henry Ward Beecher available for free online can be found here: gutenberg.org.

-A 2007 biography entitled The Most Famous Man in America, by Debby Applegate, won numerous prizes, including a Pulitzer.
+A 2007 biography entitled The Most Famous Man in America, by Debby Applegate, won numerous prizes, including a Pulitzer in 2007.

-Plymouth Church is the first stop on our New York Trail!
+Plymouth Church is the first stop on our New York Author Adventures Trail!